This post contains affiliate links. When you purchase through our links, we may earn a commission.

 There are many varieties of rice and each dish might require a specific type.
 This is the case for these bowls.
 If you are familiar with sushi, you will immediately know that the rice used is short grain and sticky.

-It is often called Sushi Rice in supermarkets or Japanese rice.
-If you can’t find it, you can substitute with another type of short grain rice like Italian arborio, used for risotto or Spanish bomba rice, which is used for Paella
+If searching through a supermarket, look for sushi rice or Japanese rice.
+If you can’t find it, you can substitute with another type of short grain rice like Italian This is an affiliate link.arborio, used for risotto, or Spanish bomba rice, which is used for Paella, or Thai sticky rice.

 The method of cooking is very simple.
 My preferred way is done in the Instant Pot.
 You can also use a rice cooker or a stovetop method.